powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The default value is `WITH_GENERATOR_VOLTAGE_CONTROL`.

-**incrementalTransformerVoltageControlOuterLoopMaxTapShift**
+**transformerReactivePowerControl**
+This parameter enables the reactive power control of transformer through a dedicated incremental reactive power control outer loop.
+The default value is `false`.

+**incrementalTransformerRatioTapControlOuterLoopMaxTapShift**
-Maximum number of tap position change during a single iteration of the incremental voltage control outerloop.
+Maximum number of tap position change during a single iteration of the incremental voltage and or reactive power control outer loop.
-Applies when `transformerVoltageControlMode` is set to `INCREMENTAL_VOLTAGE_CONTROL`.
+Applies when `transformerVoltageControlMode` is set to `INCREMENTAL_VOLTAGE_CONTROL` and or when `transformerReactivePowerControl` is enabled (`true`).
 The default value is `3`.

 **shuntVoltageControlMode**
 This parameter defines which kind of outer loops is used for the shunt voltage control.
 We have two kinds of outer loops: